 Part 49: Boo!
 Halloween, Boobs, and Scary Art

 It's Sunday, October 25th, 2020.
 Halloween is next week.
 Riley's birthday was a few days ago.
 His journal, which I discovered last year, begins each entry with his birthday, October 21st.
-My father read voraciously, focusing on politics, local and world news, but sometimes obscure things; for example the premiere of "Tora!
+My father read voraciously, focusing on politics, local and world news, but sometimes in his journal he focused on art and culture-- for example the premiere of "Tora!
 Tora!
 Tora!" in 1970.

 Today, rather than speak to what the media is hyper-focused on, (the election is 9 days away) I'm digging into an ongoing story that gets some attention, but not as much as it would have if we didn't have a media whore in the White House sucking up all the airtime.
 It's scary news--- the plot unfolds like a horror movie.
 U.S. Diplomats fell ill in Cuba four years ago, after hearing a strange, high pitched noise, and immediately suffered dizziness, insomnia, memory loss, and they had trouble concentrating.
 The diplomats had difficulties being taken seriously when they reported what they'd heard, and what they were going through.
 Some were told there was a kind of mass hysteria going on, and their concerns were labeled "Havana Syndrome".
 Two years later, diplomats in China also had a strange experience... an unusual sound at night, which they said was like a marble striking the floor above them.
 Then came lightheadedness, sleep issues, and headaches.
 A man named Mark Lenzi, a diplomat in China, said that his wife and two children also suffered bloody noses after the noise.
 They all had substantial memory loss.
 The State Department had labeled these events as "health incidents", but doctors have confirmed that there was brain injury involved.
 Now, there are theories by intelligence agencies that the sound might be some new weapon that can target individuals in their homes, perhaps a type of microwave weapon.
 Creepy....